By Karen Dillon

 "First steps of freedom!!"
 Manning wrote alongside a photograph of sneaker-clad feet that she published on social media.

 WikiLeaks founder Julian Assange, a target of criminal investigations in Sweden and the United States, had promised to accept extradition if Manning was freed.
-U.S. Attorney General Jeff Sessions has said that the arrest of Assange, who has been living in the Ecuadorean embassy in London since 2012, was a priority.
+U.S. Attorney General Jeff Sessions has said the arrest of Assange, who has been living in the Ecuadorean embassy in London since 2012, was a priority.

 Manning announced her gender transition while the U.S. Army was keeping her in the men's prison and forcing her to wear a male haircut.
-She twice tried to commit suicide and faced long stretches of solitary confinement as well as denial of proper healthcare, Strangio said.
+She twice tried to commit suicide and faced long stretches of solitary confinement as well as denial of healthcare, Strangio said.

 Last year, the U.S. Defense Department lifted a long-standing ban against transgender men and women serving openly in the military.
 The Pentagon estimated it affected 7,000 active-duty and reserve personnel.

-Although transgender people still complain of widespread discrimination in education, employment and medical care, awareness of the issue has exploded since Manning went to prison.
+Although transgender people still complain of widespread discrimination in education, employment and medical care, awareness of the issue has exploded since Manning went to jail.
 Transgender celebrities such as Caitlyn Jenner and Laverne Cox have become part of the mainstream.

 "LOVE FOR MY COUNTRY"